seguna15/DevOpsProjects/node-app/node-app.md

 # How to create and dockerize a node js application

-1. Create your node-app directory and the src directory inside your node-app
+1.Create your node-app directory and the src directory inside your node-app

 ```sh
 mkdir -p node-app/src